 - Calbiga Caves (Langun - Gobingob Caves) - Samar.
 Giant cave system consisting of 12 caves.
 Most passages are unexplored.
-Possibly the largest cave system in South-East Asia.
-Caves in some places have giant size.
-Contain numerous beautiful speleothems and many rare and endemic species of animals.
+Possibly the largest cave system in the South-East Asia.
+Caves in some places have giant size, contain numerous beautiful speleothems and many rare and endemic species of animals.

 - Chocolate Hills - Bohol.
 Unique geomorphological phenomenon - 1,776 similar grass covered conical hills which form unique landscape.
 Height of each hill - 30 - 120 m.
 During the dry periods hills turn brown.
 Formed from corall limestone which has been uplifted and eroded.
 Hills contain numerous caves.

 - Langun Cave - Samar.
 This giant, beautiful cave contains one of the largest cave rooms in the world.
 It contains many species of endemic and very rare animals.